Supporting full-time ministries

 Not that I desire your gifts; what I desire is that more be credited to your account.
 I have received full payment and have more than enough.
 I am amply supplied, now that I have received from Epaphroditus the gifts you sent.
 They are a fragrant offering, an acceptable sacrifice, pleasing to God.
 And my God will meet all your needs according to the riches of his glory in Christ Jesus.
 (Phi 4:179)

 He said that he didn't desire a gift from them, but that more be credited to their account.
-That means that everything we give to support full-time ministries is recorded in heaven.
+That means that everything we give to support full-time ministries in the church is recorded in heaven.

 He said that their gifts were a fragrant offering, an acceptable sacrifice that was pleasing to God.
 Do we want to please God?
-Then we should support full-time ministries that feed us spiritually.
+Then we should support full-time ministries that feed us spiritually, as the Holy Spirit leads us.

-Paul assured them that as they supplied his needs, God would supply their every need through the riches of his glory in Jesus Christ (see 1Ki 17:716 for an example of this).
+Paul assured them that as they supplied his needs, God would supply their every need through the riches of his glory in Jesus Christ.

 Michael Graham